Showing posts with label food. Show all posts

 Work progresses on Top Pot Hotpot & Korean BBQ, coming soon to the South Side.

 A corner lot on the 2800 block of East Carson Street is outwardly unassuming, with brown paper covering the windows and no new signage at the old J & L Grille Company, but work is progressing on what is one of about seven Hotpot and Korean BBQ places looking to open soon in Pittsburgh.
-Top Pot Hotpot & Korean BBQ is a chain with nine locations currently open---three in Pennsylvania, two in Ohio, and one each in Floriday, Maryland, New Jersey, and Utah---and four under development, including this Pittsburgh spot first announced in December 2023.
+Top Pot Hotpot & Korean BBQ is a chain with nine locations currently open---three in Pennsylvania, two in Ohio, and one each in Florida, Maryland, New Jersey, and Utah---and four under development, including this Pittsburgh spot first announced in December 2023.

 Top Pot & K BBQ is an AYCE restaurant franchise that offers a unique and satisfying dining experience with a combination of hot pot and Korean BBQ.
 The menu features a wide range of ingredients, spices, and sauces to cater to different tastes, with options for meat, seafood, vegetables, and more.
 Customers can enjoy cooking their food at the table with a simmering pot of soup stock or grilling meat on the table with personalized dipping sauces.
 The restaurant also offers a well-rounded meal with a lot of delicious small side dishes, which provide a diverse array of flavors and textures.
 These side dishes, along with the option of both hot pot and Korean BBQ, make for a unique and satisfying dining experience.